 Now, we use spare change for laundry supplies in my household but I still see change all over the house and in my car each month.
 If your budget already seems pretty tight but you still want to save more, try collecting spare change around your house regularly and sock it away so you can deposit it into your savings account every month.

-When you go out to order food or make a cash purchase, take the change you receive and put it to good use in a high-yield savings account, like Discover Bank, to earn some interest.
+When you go out to order food or make a cash purchase, take the change you receive and put it to good use in a high-yield savings account to earn some interest.
 Even if it’s only $5-$10 per month, it adds up and will be more than what you had originally.